aulabsindia/CloudNativeAI/README.md

 - SREs
 - Kubernetes developers building client-go utilities and code assistants.

+**DEMO :**
+See the Refinement Process with CN-HyRAG framework and usage of generated K8s code with the DEMO kit:
+[<a href="https://youtu.be/qv6fUD3ilO8" target="_blank">
+  <strong>Click for DEMO video</strong>
+</a>]
+This evaluation pipeline is designed to demonstrate framework capabilities for cloud-native applications and does not constitute a ranking, endorsement, or recommendation of any model or vendor.

 **Try it yourself:**
 [<a href="https://github.com/aulabsindia/CloudNativeAI/blob/main/USAGE_GUIDE.md" target="_blank">
   <strong>Jump to Quick Start</strong>